 Grade Point Average explained

-What is GPA (Grade Point Average)?
+What is a GPA (Grade Point Average)?

-Students who transfer between new courses will have their advanced standing awarded as ‘duplicate credit’, and the mark(s) will be counted towards a GPA.
+Note on transferring between courses: Students who transfer between new courses will have their advanced standing awarded as ‘duplicate credit’, and the mark(s) will be counted towards a GPA.
 Students transferring credit from old courses or being awarded advanced standing based on previous studies from another institution (or are in a postgraduate course) will only see the reflected credit points achieved on your record; the marks will not be carried over and are not used to calculate your GPA.

-Every unit you do has an assigned credit value, most have 6 credits points.
+Every unit you do has an assigned credit value; most have 6 credits points.
 Each grade you receive for a unit also has a value (please see the table below); for example, a High Distinction has a value of 7.

 Your GPA is calculated using these values with the formula as follows: